 What should I do if I’m being retaliated against?

-Talk to an attorney at Legare, Attwood & Wolfe as soon as possible.
+Talk to an attorney at Legare, Attwood & Ragan as soon as possible.
 The Georgia Whistleblower Act has a one-year statute of limitations following your discovery of the retaliation, meaning that you only have one year to file your case in court after a public employer takes an adverse action against you.

 If you have any questions or concerns, you can read more about whistleblowing here or you can schedule a call with Legare, Attwood & Wolfe.